Skip to content

 em.extend(myPlugin());

-You can also pass plugins via the plugins option in register().
+You can also pass plugins via the plugins array in register(), which installs them automatically after the database connection is established:

 typescript